rdegges/rdegges-blog/articles/2010/writing-is-hard-0.md

-Author: Randall Degges
+# Randall Degges

-Date: 2010-02-13 04:00
-Slug: writing-is-hard
+## This is an archived post This is an archived post

+[Previous][]   [Index][]

-Title: Writing is Hard
+### Writing is Hard

+February 12 2010, 8:00 PM  by Randall Degges

 One thing I am absolutely horrible at is writing.
 I may be able to throw a few sentences together, but I am absolutely horrible at writing.
 Why is that?
-Mostly because I'm afraid.
-There are so many things I'd like to write about, new programming ideas, new techniques learned, interesting technical and non-technical content, but I never make myself do it.
-I'll get started, open up my CMS, pick a topic, and start writing-but never find the will to finish.
+Mostly because I’m afraid.
+There are so many things I’d like to write about, new programming ideas, new techniques learned, interesting technical and non-technical content, but I never make myself do it.
+I’ll get started, open up my CMS, pick a topic, and start writing–but never find the will to finish.

 I was reflecting on this all last week, and came to the conclusion that I hate to fail.
 When I start writing, I envision a perfect article / blog post / paper